JigsawStack/translation-widget/README.md

   console.log(err)
 });  // translates page to Hindi
 ```
-if you wish to disable the UI use  `showUI: false` in the configs.
+if you wish to disable the default translation widget ui use  `showUI: false` in the configs.

 ## 🏆 Language Selection Priority